diaoquesang/BS-LDM/README.md

 ```

 ## Training
-If you want to train our model by yourself, you are primarily expected to split the whole dataset into training and testing.
+If you want to train our model by yourself, you are primarily expected to split the whole dataset into training, validation and testing sets.
 Please run the following command:
 ```
 python dataSegmentation.py
 ```